Baltic Horizons: Ultimate 12 Days in Estonia, Latvia, and Lithuania

 In addition to the Parnidis Dune, highlights in Nidda are such as the water promenade along the Curonian Lagoon and the colourful fishermen’s houses.
 When the rain began, we sought refuge in a restaurant where the guests were predominantly German, and the waiters spoke German.

 As the rain persisted for the rest of the day, preventing us from taking a stroll, we visited the Thomas Mann House Museum.
-Heading further south of Nida leads to the border between Russia and Lithuania, though without a visa, crossing into the Russian side was not an option.
+Heading further south of Nida leads to the border between Russia and Lithuania, but without a visa, crossing into the Russian side was not an option.

 Overnight stay

-Parnidis Dune on Curonian Spit, Lithuania
+Parnidis Dune on Curonian Spit, Lithuania; Estonia, Latvia, and Lithuania road trip itinerary

 On top of the Parnidis Dune on Curonian Spit, Lithuania